 My name is Gail Gates and I live in the Land of 10,000 Lakes… also known as Minnesota.
 I don’t like lutefisk even though my father is 100% Norwegian (just thought I needed to retain some credibility).
 My childhood was spent on a small dairy farm where I learned about the seasons, hard work, and equally hard play.
-My great-grandmother lived to be 100 years old, and my grandmother lived until just shyÂ of 102.
+My great-grandmother lived to be 100 years old, and my grandmother lived until just shy of 102.
 I lost my mother when she was too young… 74.

-So much of who I am came directly from these women.
+Much of who I am came directly from these women.
 So who am I?
 I am a woman filled with wonder, hope, joy, and a warped sense of humor.
 Being middle-aged only adds to the rate of discovery.

-Since my teens I devoured articles and books on natural living but was seldom saintly in myÂ adherence to do what was best for my body and mind.
-Marriage, motherhood, and an 18 year career as a dental assistant didn’t leave much time to follow my interests regarding integrative health and healing, at least that’s what I told myself.
+Since my teens, I devoured articles and books on natural living but was seldom saintly in my adherence to doing what was best for my body and mind.
+Marriage, motherhood, and an 18-year career as a dental assistant didn’t leave much time to follow my interests regarding integrative health and healing, at least that’s what I told myself.
 A second marriage and newly empty nest made me realize time wasn’t waiting for me to get my act together, so why was I?
 I gathered my courage and went back to college in my late 40’s.

-Through my blog and website, I hope to share beauty, laughter, inspiration, aging & midlife lessonsÂ and adviceÂ on dealing withÂ menopause.Â I will also devote time to integrative health and healing tips and news.
+Through my blog and website, I hope to share beauty, laughter, inspiration, aging & midlife lessons and advice on dealing with menopause.
+I will also devote time to integrative health and healing tips and news.
 I want feedback and questions because, while we may be sharing the journey, every woman has her own experience and her own story.

 My Master’s Capstone Project explored post-menopausal women and creative resurgence.
-I am pleased to say my self-published book called, Smoldering; Post-Menopausal Women and Creative ResurgenceÂ was accepted into Metropolitan State University’s library.
+I am humbled to say my self-published book, Smoldering; Post-Menopausal Women and Creative Resurgence was accepted into Metropolitan State University’s library.
 It is an ongoing project, and one I plan to explore for years to come.